Chicago & North Western E Unit Finale: A Technical Study of ex-C&NW E8 Units in Chicago Commuter Service, 1980-1993.

 Northeast Illinois Regional Commuter Railroad Corp., pp. 31-32;

 An RTA E8 Ride on the C&NW, pp. 33-38;

 C&NW 48 diagrams circa 1955, pp. 68-69;

 RTA E-unit diagrams circa 1989, pp. 70-71;

 Come learn the story of their Chicago commuter years!
 This title is a limited printing, so order early!

-South Platte Press, 80 pages, 11 x 8.5 x .25 in., 90 color illustrations, equipment diagrams, suburban territory map, photograph index.
+South Platte Press, 80 pages, standard landscape book 10 x 8 in., 90 color illustrations, equipment diagrams, suburban territory map, photograph index.